-- Detailed knowledge of the complex law and regulation in the field
+- detailed knowledge of the complex law, regulation and market-based approaches in the field

-- The capacity to identify new laws and/ or apply existing law in the rapidly evolving legal context for environment law
+- the capacity to identify new laws and/or apply existing law in the rapidly evolving legal context for environmental law

-- A sound understanding of developments in international environmental law.
+- advanced understanding of developments in international environmental law

 |Course Structure & Available Subjects: ||

-Students who do not have a law degree from a common law jurisdiction must complete Fundamentals of the Common Law, as well as seven subjects from the prescribed list.
+Students who do not have a law degree from a common law jurisdiction must complete Fundamentals of the Common Law, as well as seven subjects from the prescribed lists.